MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

 ## Authentication

-There are many methods to authenticate to an Azure Data Explorer cluster and database using kqlmagic.
+There are various methods to authenticate to an Azure Data Explorer cluster and database using kqlmagic.
 Select the tab for your preferred method.

 ### [Code](#tab/code)